fadetogrey/NYTimesSearch/README.md

 * [x] User can **search for news article** by specifying a query and launching a search.
 Search displays a grid of image results from the New York Times Search API.
   * [x] Used the **ActionBar SearchView** or custom layout as the query box
 * [x] User can click on "settings" which allows selection of **advanced search options** to filter results
+  * [x] Use Parcelable to pass settings instead of Serializable
 * [x] User can configure advanced search filters such as:
   * [x] Begin Date (using a date picker)
   * [x] News desk values (Arts, Fashion & Style, Sports)
   * [x] Sort order (oldest or newest)
-* [x] Subsequent searches have any filters applied to the search results
+* [x] Subsequent searches will have any filters applied to the search results
 * [x] User can tap on any image in results to see the full text of article **full-screen**
-* [x] User can **scroll down to see more articles**.
+* [x] User can **scroll down infinitely to see more articles**.
 The maximum number of articles is limited by the API search.
 * [x] User can **share an article link** to their friends or email it to themselves

 The following **optional** features are implemented:

-* [x] Improved the user interface and experiment with image assets and/or styling and coloring Added filter icon in action bar from Material Design.
-* [ ] Replaced Filter Settings Activity with a lightweight modal overlay
 * [x] Implements robust error handling, [check if internet is available](http://guides.codepath.com/android/Sending-and-Managing-Network-Requests#checking-for-network-connectivity), handle error cases, network failures
+* [x] Replaced Filter Settings Activity with a lightweight modal overlay
+* [x] Improved the user interface and experiment with image assets and/or styling and coloring See additional items below.
 * [ ] Use the [RecyclerView](http://guides.codepath.com/android/Using-the-RecyclerView) with the `StaggeredGridLayoutManager` to display improve the grid of image results

 The following **stretch** features are implemented:

 * [ ] For different news articles that only have text or only have images, use [Heterogenous Layouts](http://guides.codepath.com/android/Heterogenous-Layouts-inside-RecyclerView) with RecyclerView
 * [x] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce view boilerplate.
-* [ ] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler).
+* [x] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler).
 * [ ] Replace Picasso with [Glide](http://inthecheesefactory.com/blog/get-to-know-glide-recommended-by-google/en) for more efficient image rendering.
 * [ ] Leverages the [data binding support module](http://guides.codepath.com/android/Applying-Data-Binding-for-Views) to bind data into layout templates.
 * [ ] Uses [retrolambda expressions](http://guides.codepath.com/android/Lambda-Expressions) to cleanup event handling blocks.